 Successful grant recipients will:

-- Meet with the Alt-Textbook team by the end of the Spring 2018 semester to develop a timeline of deliverables, implementation plan, and assessment tools
+- Meet with the Alt-Textbook team to develop a timeline of deliverables, implementation plan, and assessment tools

 - Promote your work by providing the Alt-Textbook team with press-worthy updates and giving a presentation to colleagues in your department or school/college

 - Provide feedback about the grant program and suggestions for how it could be improved for future applicants